-Children’s antihistamines do exactly as they say.
-They literally block histamine—a chemical released by your immune system during an allergic reaction.1 While popular children’s antihistamines like Children’s Zyrtec® and Children’s Claritin® block histamine—it’s important to remember that histamine is only one of many allergic substances.
-And some children’s antihistamines such as Benadryl® can cause drowsiness.
+Children's antihistamines do exactly what it sounds like they do.
+They literally block histamine—a chemical released by your child’s immune system during an allergic reaction.1 While popular children’s antihistamines like Children’s Zyrtec® and Children’s Claritin® block histamine—it’s important to remember that histamine is only 1 of many allergic substances.
+And some children’s antihistamines like Children’s Benadryl® can cause drowsiness.

 Now that the mystery surrounding allergy medicine has been solved, take charge of the allergy aisle and pick up the right relief for your kids.
 They’ll thank you for it!

 *Mechanism vs most OTC allergy pills.
 FLONASE nasal sprays act on multiple inflammatory substances (histamine, prostaglandins, cytokines, tryptases, chemokines, and leukotrienes).
 The exact number and precise mechanism are unknown.

 †Indicated to relieve itchy, watery eyes in children 12 years of age and older.

 Children’s Zyrtec® and Children’s Sudafed® are registered trademarks of McNEIL-PPC, Inc.

 Children’s Claritin® is a registered trademark of Bayer.